-The Fellowship Program begins October 2019.
-All individuals invited to participate must commit to a one-year term and must take the Colorado bar exam no later than July 2018.
+This position will begin in January 2021.
+All individuals invited to participate must commit to a one-year term and must be licensed to practice law.
 The annual salary is $50,000 plus medical/dental benefits.
-Note: Bar passage is required to join the program in October 2019.

 A complete application package is comprised of the following items:

-- One-page statement or cover letter explaining both your commitment to public interest law and the sections you are interested in working with while at the Colorado Attorney General’s Office;
+1. One-page statement or cover letter explaining both your commitment to public interest law and why you are interested in working in the State Services section at the Colorado Attorney General’s Office;

 2. OFFICIAL law school transcript (can be sent via e-mail) and current cumulative GPA;